 we’d rather die from old age than climate change

-It’s time we all start to rethink our consumption habits and invest in longevity rather than novelty.
+It’s time to rethink our consumption habits and invest in longevity rather than novelty.

-Äike is made to last – the guarantee offered is 5 years for our battery and 10 years for the frame, but we are convinced that with regular maintenance (and resisting the urge to parkour), the components could last even longer.
+Äike is built to last– the warranty for the frame is for 10 years and for the batteries 5 years.
+But with regular maintenance and proper care, the components could last even longer.

-After it’s long and rich life, Äike is 92% recyclable, meaning the absolute minimum amount possible of waste is generated.
-The cherry on top of the cake, is that all of our production works exclusively on green energy.
-What we’re saying is – adios to garbage islands!
+After its long life, Äike is 92% recyclable, meaning the absolute minimum amount of waste is generated.
+The cherry on top of the cake is that all of our production works on 100% green energy.

-With our integrated IoT system, you’ll be able to receive over-the-air (OTA) updates from thousands of kilometers away in a matter of minutes – that means no excess pollution via transport.
+With our integrated IoT system, you’ll be able to receive over-the-air (OTA) updates from thousands of kilometers away in a matter of minutes – minimizing the transport pollution and saving you time on maintenance.

 How to make commuting sustainable?

 According to the World Health Organisation, – air pollution is directly responsible for an estimated 6.5 million deaths annually.
 In France alone, poor air quality has been associated with 55 000 premature deaths every year, with road transport being the main culprit.

 The 21st-century human is often deemed the most stressed-out human to ever exist.
 Constant city noise, intrusive neon lights, and air pollution are definitely contributing factors to this phenomenon.

 Our cities have currently been designed to prioritize vehicles, not humans.
 Many local governments around the world have already started actively combating this by creating light vehicle infrastructures and investing in more greenery around our cities.
 Kudos to Paris for example, that decided to eliminate 72% of its on-street parking spaces in 2020.
 Cities need to take action but we, the citizens, also have a crucial role to play.